Car Accident Attorney

 Motorcycle Accident Statistics

 Sales of all types of two-wheelers reached about 1,158,000 in 2011, a level not seen in about 30 years.
-At the same time motorcycle fatalities have also been climbing, reaching their highest level in 2006 since 1981.
+At the same time, motorcycle fatalities have also been climbing, reaching their highest level in 2006 since 1981.
 Motorcycle accident fatalities have increased every year for the past nine years.
-In 2006 there were 6.6 million motorcyclists on the road in the U.S., versus 3.0 million in 1996.
-There over 137.4 million automobiles on the road.
+In 2006, there were 6.6 million motorcyclists on the road in the U.S., versus 3.0 million in 1996.
+There are over 137.4 million automobiles on the road.
 Motorcycles account for 3 percent of all registered vehicles on the roads.
-As far as miles driven, motorcycles account for only .4 percent of the miles driven in 2005.
-However a motorcyclist in 2006 was 37 times more likely than a person in a car to die in a crash, and 8 times more likely to be injured.
-Per registered vehicle, in 2005, a motorcyclist is 5.4 times more likely than a person in a car to be killed in an accident.
+As far as miles driven, motorcycles accounted for only 0.4 percent of the miles driven in 2005.
+However, a motorcyclist in 2006 was 37 times more likely than a person in a car to die in a crash and 8 times more likely to be injured.
+Per registered vehicle in 2005, a motorcyclist is 5.4 times more likely than a person in a car to be killed in an accident.
 Some 104,000 motorcycles were in crashes in 2006.

-Single vehicle motorcycle crashes account for about 45 percent of all motorcyclist fatalities.
-More than 38,000 motorcyclists have died in single vehicle motorcycle crashes between 1975 and 1999.
+Single-vehicle motorcycle crashes account for about 45 percent of all motorcyclist fatalities.
+More than 38,000 motorcyclists have died in single-vehicle motorcycle crashes between 1975 and 1999.
 According to the National Highway Traffic Safety Administration (NHTSA), more than 100,000 motorcyclists have been killed in accidents in the last 40 years.
-Approximately three-quarters of all motorcycle accidents involve another vehicle, usually a car, and most of these were caused by failure of the driver to yield right-of-way.
-If you’re on a motorcycle and are hit by a car, you’re three times more likely to be seriously injured, and fourteen times more likely to be killed, than a person injured in an accident involving two cars.
-From 1990 through 1999, there were a total of 11,038 fatal single vehicle motorcycle crashes.
-During that same time period, there were an estimated 294,000 non-fatal single vehicle motorcycle crashes.
+Approximately three-quarters of all motorcycle accidents involve another vehicle, usually a car, and most of these were caused by the driver’s failure to yield right-of-way.
+If you’re on a motorcycle and are hit by a car, you’re three times more likely to be seriously injured and fourteen times more likely to be killed than a person injured in an accident involving two cars.
+From 1990 through 1999, there were a total of 11,038 fatal single-vehicle motorcycle crashes.
+During that same time period, there were an estimated 294,000 non-fatal single-vehicle motorcycle crashes.
 Of these, an estimated 39,000 involved property damage only and 255,000 involved injuries.
-Motorcyclist fatalities in single vehicle motorcycle crashes decreased each year from 1990 to 1996, reaching a historic low of 937 in 1996 and again in 1997.
-In 1998, the fatalities increased to 1,042 (11.2 percent increase); in 1998 and in 1999 they increased to 1,140 (9.4 percent).
+Motorcyclist fatalities in single-vehicle motorcycle crashes decreased each year from 1990 to 1996, reaching a historic low of 937 in 1996 and again in 1997.
+In 1998, the fatalities increased to 1,042 (11.2 percent increase); in 1998 and 1999, they increased to 1,140 (9.4 percent).
 The overall increase in motorcyclist fatalities from 1997 to 1999 was 203 (21.7 percent).
 A study evaluating the effectiveness of motorcycle helmets in accident situations concluded that (1) motorcycle helmets have no statistically significant effect on the probability of fatality; (2) helmets reduce the severity of head injuries; and (3) past a critical impact speed [13 MPH], helmets increase the severity of neck injuries.

 Motorcycle Accident Injuries

-Motorcycles don’t offer the protection of a passenger vehicle, when an accident occurs, the results are usually extremely severe.
+Motorcycles don’t offer the protection of a passenger vehicle, and when an accident occurs, the results are usually extremely severe.
 Without any protection aside from a helmet and other safety gear, motorcyclists are especially at risk and more vulnerable to serious, life-threatening injuries, such as extensive head injuries, concussions, and more.
-As a result, motorcycle accidents lead to double the amount of severe injuries and fatalities than any other type of vehicle-related accident.
+As a result, motorcycle accidents lead to twice as many severe injuries and fatalities than any other type of vehicle-related accident.
 In fact, motorcycle accidents lead in numbers as the most prevalent cause of fatal accidents on the road in the United States.

 When a motorcycle accident occurs and results in serious injuries, the victim almost always has to go through extensive medical treatments and procedures.
 Most motorcycle accident victims suffer from head injuries, which in turn can be extremely costly and time-consuming.
 If brain damage occurs as well, the victim’s life may altered in a significant way.